Christofferson to the Mercury

 Katie Shumate

-Katie has signed with Syntainics MBC in Germany for the 2025-26 season!
+Katie has signed with Syntainics MBC in Germany for the 2025-26 season & Waverly in the NBL1 in Australia!

 Jessica Kelliher

-Jessica has signed with Hogsbo Basket in Sweden for the 2024-25 season!
+Jessica has signed with Real Celta de Vigo in Spain for the ’25-26 season!

 Jessie Edwards

-Jessie has signed in Spain with Ibón Guridi Alcibar for the 2024-25 season!
+Jessie has signed in New Zealand with Southern Hoiho for the 2025 season!

 Ay’Anna Bey